PratikshaPhukon/ai-chat-bot/README.md

-# 🤖 AI Chat Agent for Calibr LMS
+# 🤖 AI Chat Agent

 A role-based AI-powered assistant prototype, built with: